 Lisa Kagan is a writer, artist, educator and personal historian.
 Her business, Family Heirloom Arts, is dedicated to helping individuals and families celebrate their life stories through the creation of illustrated heirloom books.
 Family Heirloom Arts offers life storytelling worskhops and retreats throughout the Pacific Northwest.
 Lisa is also the founder of the Art of Motherhood program, designed especially for mothers of young children.
 The Art of Motherhood program focuses on supporting and nurturing mothers of young children to connect with themselves and a community of moms by engaging in the creative process of sharing their stories through art and writing.
 The Art of Motherhood program offers monthly workshops and quarterly retreats, as well as publication opportunities for mother artists and writers through the online Art of Motherhood Community Gallery.
 Lisa has self-published her own book of original work entitled Emergence, Poetry and Art by Lisa Kagan.
 For more information visit: www.FamilyHeirloomArts.com

-Anne Richardson is a writer, Board Certified Chaplain, Certified Veriditas Labyrinth Facilitator, Certified Spiritual Director and poet and established Nurture Your Journey (www.nurtureyourjourney.net) in 2016.
-Since 2009 she has worked in home hospice, coming alongside those at the end of life and their families and friends, creating space for them to weave their stores and listen to their own narratives with sacred intention.
-Her training includes two years at the Portland Veterans Administration Medical Center with one year focusing on veterans with PTSD and the deep loss that accompanies those who have been in combat.
-She offered a presentation at the 2016 All-State Palliative Care Conference in Eugene OR on Sacred Medicine: Poetry as a Pathway to Deeper Healing.
+Anne Richardson is a Board Certified Chaplain, Certified Spiritual Director, Certified Veriditas Labyrinth Facilitator, and poet.
+She established Nurture Your Journey (www.nurtureyourjourney.net) in 2016.
+She worked in home hospice for over seven years, coming alongside those at the end of life and their loved ones, creating space for them to weave their stores and listen to their own narratives with sacred intention.
+Her training includes two years at the Portland Veterans Administration Medical Center with one year focusing on spiritual issues of veterans with PTSD or Moral Injury.
+She has offered the presentation Sacred Medicine: Poetry as a Pathway to Deeper Healing at the All-State Palliative Care Conference and to the Association of Professional Chaplains, North Oregon Chapter.
 Her interest in grief and loss as it unfolds at all times in our lives, from birth to death, and reflecting on healthy ways to journey through grief is one of her many passions.
-She has completed and is submitting her first poetry manuscript to publishers and continues to write poetry in her spare waking moments, and in her dreams too.
-Visit Anne on facebook: https://www.facebook.com/nurtureyourjourney.net

 Birch Dwyer is a writer, artist and facilitator of writing circles.
 She delights in creating a space in which people feel safe enough to explore and be nourished by the wild edges of their writing.